SscJ25/Mixomate/README.md

 Mixomate is going to be able to:

     - Select the amount of protein powder for a shake
-        - this is done by a weight cell
+        - this is done by a load cell

     - Mix Water with the Powder
         - Duration of mixing time is selectable via UI